Coronavirus and Rights of Way

 - Do not leave home if you or anyone in your household has symptoms.

-- Follow social distancing guidelines when meeting with anyone from outside your household, including those working on the land.
+- Follow social distancing guidelines when meeting with anyone from outside your household.

-- Leave gates as you find them - some landowners may tie gates open at this time to avoid the need for path users to touch the gate.
+- Please leave gates on rights of way as you find them - some landowners may tie gates open at this time to avoid the need for path users to touch the gate.

-- Consider using any alternative routes suggested that enable you to avoid going near houses and working farm or stable areas.
+- On rights of way, consider using any alternative routes suggested that enable you to avoid going near houses and working farm or stable areas.

-- Hand wash or sanitise when you return home.
+- Wash your hands when you return home.

-- Stay on paths and keep dogs on a lead around livestock and away from other people or dogs.
+- Stay on paths and keep dogs on leads

 If you encounter a problem when using the path network please report it to us.

 Please note: we operate a rights of way charter to manage the path network but the target deadlines are affected by the COVID-19 coronavirus pandemic.